gebegebegebe/bash-scripts/README.md

 # unblock (directory)

 A script that automatically adds IP addresses onto the hosts file.
 Living in Indonesia, reddit is blocked by the government.
 Usually people use VPN's but I opt to override addresses by the DNS.
-To learn more on this topic you can read the medium article in the references below.
+To learn more about this topic you can read the medium article in the references below.

 You can check this script out in the *unblock* directory which contains two files called *unblock.sh* and *list*.
 To add more IP addresses feel free to add them on the *list* file and to make things easier it is best to put these files in the same directory (preferably in the home directory to be able to immediately call it).